 1@import "./src/styles/material-theme"; 2body { 3 margin: 0; 4}

-Next, I want to put the controller of the dynamic theme in the navbar
+Next, I want to put the controller of the dynamic theme in the navbar, so I'll create a component for our navbar. and a service to control the theme.

 In your application root run: